01 April 2025

 Oh, God, give us courage to change what must be altered, serenity to accept what cannot be helped, and insight to know the one from the other.

 Wygal was a grad student at Union Theological Seminary, Neibuhr’s school.
 In her 1940 book We Plan Our Own Worship Services, she indicated she got the prayer from him.
 Neibuhr’s daughter Elisabeth Sifton claimed her father wrote it for a Sunday service in 1943.
-As you notice, she was a bit off on the date—which caused some confusion, and controversy, when Fred R. Shapiro of Yale Law School published a New York Times article in 2008 stating he’d found the prayer published eight times before 1943.
-At the time, he questioned whether Niebuhr had even authored it.
+As you notice, she was a bit off on the date—which caused some confusion, and controversy, when Yale Law School librarian Fred R. Shapiro stated in a 2008 New York Times article he’d found the prayer published eight times before 1943.
+At the time, he questioned whether Niebuhr even authored it.
 He doesn’t now.

 Alcoholics Anonymous founder William Griffith Wilson (a.k.a.
 “Bill W.”) came across the prayer in early 1942.
 A member of his New York group found it in a New York Herald Tribune obituary and shared it.
 The group immediately adopted it, and included a copy of it in every outgoing letter.